cdaringe/blog/src/posts/2017-05-15---hobbyist-docker-deployment-on-the-web/index.md

 domain = "some.domain"
 watch = true
 ```
-In 20 lines, I've told traefic to:
+In 20 lines, I've told traefik to:

 - redirect http to https
 - handle all https at this layer only